paolo96/scp-wallet-android/translations.md

 ## Steps

-If you don't know how to use git, just translate the file [strings.xml](app/src/main/res/values/strings.xml) following the guidelines below, then contact me and I'll open a pull request for you.
+If you don't know how to use git, just translate the file [strings.xml](app/src/main/res/values/strings.xml) following the guidelines below, then contact me and send me the translated file.
+I'll open a pull request for you.

 If you know how to use git:
 1. Clone the repo